hex-plex/KiloBot-MultiAgent-RL/README.md

 # KiloBot-MultiAgent-RL
-This is an experimentation to learn about MultiAgent Reinforcement learning.
+This is an experimentation to learn about Swarm Robotics with help of MultiAgent Reinforcement learning.
 We have used KiloBot as a platform as these are very simple in the actions space and have very high degree of symmetry.
 The Main inspiration of this project is this paper[[1]](#1)

 ## Setting Up
 ``` bash